magiclabs/magic-admin-go/README.md

 ```

 ## Quick Start

 Before you start, you will need an API secret key.
 You can get one from the [Magic Dashboard](https://dashboard.magic.link/).
 Once you have the API secret key, you can instantiate a Magic object.

-Sample code for making a request of receiving metadata from the magic.link:
+Sample code to retrieve user info by a [DID token](https://docs.magic.link/decentralized-id):
 ```golang
 package main